 Click here to download the application for basic homestead exemption from Fulton County.

 Several types of homestead exemptions have been enacted to reduce the burden of ad valorem taxation.
-The exemptions apply only to “homestead” property -- you must own, occupy and claim your property as your legal residence by Jan.
-1 of the tax year to be eligible.
-Only one person need apply if more than one name appears on the deed.
+To qualify, property owners must own and occupy their home as primary residence as of Jan.
+1. Only one person need apply if more than one name appears on the deed.

 Applications for senior or disabled citizens must be filed with the Finance Department by May 31 at 2006 Heritage Walk, Milton, GA 30004.
 The exemptions are automatically renewed each year unless there is a change in ownership, you no longer meet the eligibility requirements, or you are requested to by the city.
 For all exemptions, the property must be in the name of the applicant and filed by the deadline (Applications postmarked by the due date are accepted).
 The amount exempted is deducted from the 40 percent assessed value of the property in the applicable tax categories.

 If you closed your business or the personal property was sold after Jan.
 1 of the current year, the tax is still due.
 You must also notify Fulton County Board of Assessors at 404.612.6440 (option 2, then 1) that the property closed or sold after Jan.
 1.

 A return check fee of $30 will be assessed.